nais/doc/README.md

 ## Contact the NAIS team

-The team can be found either on [Slack](https://nav-it.slack.com/messages/C5KUST8N6/) or in Sannergata 2, 3rd floor, west wing, Oslo, Norway.
+The team can be found on [Slack](https://nav-it.slack.com/messages/C5KUST8N6/).

 Also, follow us on Twitter [@nais\_io](https://twitter.com/nais_io)!